-As a tennis elbow specialist in Peachtree City, Dr. Trevor Turner commonly provides platelet rich plasma therapy to patients with a variety of orthopedic injuries to the elbow.
+As a tennis elbow specialist in Miami, Dr. Trevor Turner commonly provides platelet rich plasma therapy to patients with a variety of orthopedic injuries to the elbow.
 PRP has helped countless patients avoid expensive, invasive surgical intervention after they’ve suffered from an elbow injury.

 Dr. Turner recommends PRP treatment for the following orthopedic conditions of the elbow, and more:

 Dr. Turner’s partnership with Greyledge Biotech also allows us to collect data regarding your outcomes, helping us to distinguish what is indicated and not indicated by your blood draw.
 This way, we can provide a fully customized PRP treatment experience.
 If you’d like to learn more about the platelet rich plasma injection process for sports injuries, tendon tears, and other orthopedic conditions of the elbow, Dr. Turner is happy to discuss your questions and concerns with you.
 If you’re ready to try PRP therapy for yourself, don’t wait.
 Reach out and schedule your first consultative appointment with us today.